Molajo/Molajo/System.md

 -- -- -- -- Primary Data Category - Publisher, Editor and Author Groups
 -- -- -- -- Response Element Category - Registered Group

-signin to Application 2 - Administrator - Author and above signin to Application 1 - Registered
+login to Application 2 - Administrator - Author and above login to Application 1 - Registered

 View Access Groups

 Standard Groups are combined into entities called 'View Access Groups' which are associated with View access Permissions.
-These special system groups are not directly managed by the user but rather created behind the scenes for each unique combination of groups used when assigning View permissions.
+These special system groups are not directly managed by the user but rather created behind the scenes for each unique combination of groups used when asloging View permissions.
 These groups are for better performance in that a single value can be joined by the database during execution of the display queries.